-Nerf Darts have become very popular with the kids!
+Nerf Darts have become very popular with kids!
 While the toys are great for kids, what about your cat?
 Are Nerf Darts dangerous if a cat eats one?

 Has your cat eaten a Nerf Dart?
 Are you worried the Nerf Dart will make your cat sick?
 If so, then you’ve come to the right place.
 We understand it’s scary when your cat eats something he shouldn’t have.